Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Results and discussion

-Apart from this, we have found the redshift in the case of the normalised intensity plot for the fluorescence enhancement data during coupling with a gold nanoparticle cluster, shown in Figure 3 in supplementary information S6.
-We also have observed that as the magnitude of the redshift increased, the fluorescence signal intensity dropped below the WGM fluorescence background measured before coupling.
-This reduction is likely due to fluorescence quenching caused by the plasmonic cluster penetrating deeper into the evanescent field \cite{anger2006enhancement}.
 Now we have again confirmed the red shift by parking the same microdroplet on different-sized drop-casted nanoparticle clusters shown in the supplementary information S7.
 We further verified the redshift by parking a liquid crystal droplet having a diameter of 22 \(\mu\)m on the gold nanoparticle clusters having a basic unit with an average size of 100 nm.
 The observed redshift corresponded to the free spectral range (FSR) of the droplet, as shown in Supplementary Information S4.
 By these observations we can say that the magnitude of the redshift changes for different sizes of gold nanoparticle clusters.
 In our experiments, different droplet sizes were selected for parking based on their availability in the sample that formed during the vortex of the emulsion.
 Slightly larger droplets were specifically chosen to facilitate easier parking over relatively smaller gold nanoparticle clusters.
 Repeated parking on different gold nanoparticle clusters gives a different magnitude of the redshift depending upon the strength of coupling.
 Since in our experiment we have no control over the size and shape of these drop-casted gold nanoparticle clusters, the magnitude of these red shifts varies for different clusters.
 The gold nanoparticle cluster localises the amount of light once it comes in the vicinity of the evanescent field of the resonating light along the circumference of the microdroplet, also known as evanescent field perturbation.
 This suggests that by aligning the gold nanoparticle cluster under study, a microdroplet can function as an efficient probe of the near-field that shows a different magnitude of shift depending upon coupling strength.